-Figure 5 | Relationships between total length (TL) and body weight in populations of Enneapterygius ventermaculus (a), Coryogalops anomolus (b), and Ecsenius pulcher (c) in the Arabian Gulf (blue) and Gulf of Oman (gold).
+Figure 5: Relationships between total length (TL) and body weight in populations of Enneapterygius ventermaculus (a), Coryogalops anomolus (b), and Ecsenius pulcher (c) in the Arabian Gulf (blue) and Gulf of Oman (gold).
 Each line represents a fitted draw from 500 iterations based on the posterior parameters from a Bayesian model regressing length against weight (thus showing model fit uncertainty).
 Diamonds represent raw values for individual fishes.

-Finally, modeling individual-based growth and mortality for cryptobenthic fish communities at each site revealed strong differences in the ecological dynamics that underpin ecosystem functioning between the Arabian Gulf and Gulf of Oman (Fig. 6).
-Biomass production was almost one order of magnitude higher on reefs in the Gulf of Oman (0.231 ± 0.025 [mean ± SE] g d-1 m-2) compared to the Arabian Gulf (0.038 ± 0.014 g d-1 m-2), while consumed biomass was more than five times higher (0.039 ± 0.015 vs. 0.007 ± 0.001 g d-1 m-2).
-Turnover was also higher in the Gulf of Oman (0.017 ± 0.005 % d-1) compared to the Arabian Gulf (0.006 ± 0.005 % d-1).
+Finally, modeling individual-based growth and mortality for cryptobenthic fish communities at each site revealed strong differences between the Arabian Gulf and Gulf of Oman in the ecological dynamics that underpin reef ecosystem functioning (Fig. 6).
+Biomass production was almost one order of magnitude lower on reefs in the Arabian Gulf (0.038 ± 0.014 g d-1 m-2) compared to the Gulf of Oman (0.231 ± 0.025 [mean ± SE] g d-1 m-2), while consumed biomass was more than five times lower (0.007 ± 0.001 g d-1 m-2 vs. 0.039 ± 0.015).
+Turnover was also lower in the Arabian Gulf (0.006 ± 0.005 % d-1) compared to the Gulf of Oman (0.017 ± 0.005 % d-1).
 Therefore, reefs in the two locations exhibit contrasting productivity dynamics at various levels of organization.
 In the Arabian Gulf, individual fishes accumulate less body mass per millimeter of body length and collectively, cryptobenthic communities produce, provide, and replenish consumer biomass at much lower rates than Gulf of Oman communities.